 Requirements: 36-48 hours academic major, 21 hours must be upper division level.
-The lower division degree requirements must include 15 hours of Criminal Justice courses consisting of the following:
+The lower division degree requirements must include 21 hours of Criminal Justice courses consisting of the following:

-Introduction to Criminal Justice
+CRIJ 1301 Introduction to Criminal Justice

-Court Systems & Practices
+CRIJ 1306 Court Systems & Practices

-Fundamentals of Criminal Law
+CRIJ 1310 Fundamentals of Criminal Law

-Correctional Systems and Practices
+CRIJ 2313 Correctional Systems and Practices

-Police Systems & Practices
+CRIJ 2328 Police Systems & Practices

+XXXX x3xx Directed Elective

+XXXX x3xx Directed Elective

-The field of study includes, in addition to the five specified courses, up to an additional six hours of transfer courses from the Academic Course Guide Manual, specified by a local agreement, or an additional six semester credit hours at the receiving institution, as long as the additional coursework does not duplicate content already covered in the other Field of Study courses.
+The field of study includes, in addition to the seven specified courses, up to an additional six hours of transfer courses from the Academic Course Guide Manual, specified by a local agreement, or an additional six semester credit hours at the receiving institution, as long as the additional coursework does not duplicate content already covered in the other Field of Study courses.